-Willie Mullins is well out in front when it comes to the number of winners at the Cheltenham Festival in the last ten years with fifty-five winners.
+Willie Mullins is well out in front when it comes to the number of winners at the Cheltenham Festival in the last ten years with fifty-seven winners.

-The next best is some twenty-three winners short of him, Gordon Elliott, with 32 winners, whilst just one behind Gordon on 31 is Nicky Henderson, further back on the list is Paul Nicholls with 19 winners.
+The next best is some twenty-six winners short of him, Nicky Henderson, with 31 winners, whilst just one behind Nicky on 30 is Gordon Elliott, further back on the list is Paul Nicholls with 16 winners.

 At the other end of the spectrum, Charlie Longsdon has had 60 runners without recording a single winner and only two placed runners.

-Others who have failed to record a win in the last ten years are Evan Williams (41), Tim Vaughan (38) and Richard Newland (32).
+Others who have failed to record a win in the last ten years are Fergal O'Brien (38), Evan Williams (36), Richard Newland (33) and Tim Vaughan (31).

 Below is a table of how some of the top trainers have fared at the Cheltenham Festival in the last ten years:

 |Henry De Bromhead||123-12-34||+8.35||-8.64|

 Both Paul Townend and Davy Russell have notched up seventeen winners over the past ten years and both show healthy profits too, the only other jockey to have hit double figures is Nico de Boinville who has thirteen winners and also shows a profit, in fact, backing those three jockeys over the past ten festivals would have returned a combined LSP of +95.75!